Questions? Request More Information

 The Conditional Admission period is intended to ensure that you are familiar with classroom expectations, time and technology requirements, and other factors that may impact your experience as a student.
 It also allows you time to determine, risk free, whether the University of Arizona Global Campus is the right university for you.
 If you are seeking admission to any doctoral degree program, you must meet the following admission requirements prior to the start of your first course at the University of Arizona Global Campus.

-- Provide proof of a master’s degree from a regionally or approved nationally accredited institution with a graduate level cumulative GPA of 3.0 or higher, or an earned Doctoral degree from a regionally or approved nationally accredited institution.
+- Provide proof of a master’s degree from an approved accredited institution with a graduate level cumulative GPA of 3.0 or higher, or an earned Doctoral degree from an approved accredited institution.